User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: Introduction

 This paper proposes a novel multi-user VR model in a downlink Non-Orthogonal Multiple Access (NOMA) system.
 Specifically, we optimize the channel access arrangement and downlink power allocation jointly, taking the diversities between VUs into consideration.
 We designed a novel MADRL algorithm, User-centric Critic with Heterogenous Actors (UCHA), which considers the varying purpose of use and requirements of the users and handles the heterogeneous action spaces.
 In terms of the backbone of our algorithm, we re-design the widely-used Proximal Policy Optimization (PPO) algorithm~\cite{PPO} with a reward decomposition structure in Critic, and two assymetric Actors.

 Our contributions are as follows:

 \begin{itemize} \item \emph{Formulating user-centric VR in the Metaverse:} We study the user-centric Metaverse over the wireless network, designing a multi-user VR scenario where a Metaverse Server assists users in generating reality-assisted virtual environments. \item \emph{Heterogeneous Actors for inseparable optimization variables:} We created two asymmetric Actors interacting with each other to handle the inseparable and discrete-continuous mixed optimization objectives.
 Specifically, Actor one is for the channel access arrangement, and Actor two is for the power allocation based on the solution by Actor one. \item \emph{User-centric Critic for user-diverse scenario:} We crafted a novel user-centric Critic equipped with a more user-specific architecture, in which we decompose the reward into multiple VUs and evaluate the value for each VU.
-To the best of our knowledge, we are the first to embed the hybrid reward architecture in multi-agent reinforcement learning, and use it to solve communication problems. \item \emph{Novel and comprehensive simulation:} We conduct extensive experiments and design novel metrics to evaluate our proposed solution.
-And the experiment results demonstrate the superior performances of UCHA. \end{itemize}
+To the best of our knowledge, we are the first to embed the hybrid reward architecture in multi-agent reinforcement learning, and use it to solve communication problems. \item \emph{Novel and comprehensive simulation:} We conduct comprehensive experiments and design novel metrics to evaluate our proposed solution.
+The experimental results indicate that UCHA achieves the fastest convergence speed and attains the highest rewards among all baseline models.
+UCHA's allocations are more user-specific to individual users and appear to be more reasonable, as they fulfill different requirements of the users. \end{itemize}